dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

      alt="The connections between Dart and HTML">

-##Installing Polymer.dart {#getting-polymer-dart}
+##Installing polymer.dart {#getting-polymer-dart}

-To use the features provided by Polymer.dart, you need to install the Polymer package.
+To use the features provided by polymer.dart, you need to install the Polymer package.
 If you are unfamiliar with installing packages, refer to